(1894-5/2010) H. G. Wells, Gollancz, hrdbk, £8.99, 125pp, ISBN 978-0-575-09517-5

 I must warn readers who come to The Time Machine for the first time to skip Gwyneth Jones' introduction to the book and dive straight into the novel: this introduction comes perilously close to, if not actually contains, plot spoilers.
 (Remember everyone always has to read a novel for the first time.)
 So I must remind those who do write reviews and book introductions, as well as those who commission them (and those who provide back cover blurbs) not to ruin any surprises authors provide their readers in their carefully crafted plots.
 This 'introduction' to the book would actually be better placed at the novel's end as an afterward, and Gollancz may wish to seriously consider this point when commissioning future accompanying articles to the wonderfully worthy SF Masterwork series.

-And so there you have it: a strong recommendation for both Wells' story and this particular edition of The Time Machine.
+And so there you have it: a strong recommendation for both Wells' story and particularly the 2010 hardback edition of The Time Machine and the 2017 Oxford University Press edition for those with more an academic interest as well as biologist SF readers for the two essays.
 A 'must buy' for any SF collector whose copy is battered and a great birthday/Christmas gift for tempting teenagers to dip a toe into SF.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]